 - 9. In the Setup Support Rules page, do one of the following: - If potential issues are found, click Show Details.
 You can also click View detailed report for more information.
 Issues must be resolved before proceeding.
 When resolved, click Re-run to perform another check.

-• If the Setup Support Rules indicates the system has passed, click Next.
+- If the Setup Support Rules indicates the system has passed, click Next. - 10.
+In the Setup Role page, choose the appropriate installation type.
+Then click Next to proceed.